Qinyuan72/Python27_Leap_test/README.md

 }

-SerialRead constantly scans the serial buffer and once there's data starting with "\$", it'll strip the "\$" and return the rest of the data as an integer.
+SerialRead constantly scans the serial buffer and once there’s data starting with “\$”, it’ll strip the “\$” and return the rest of the data as an integer.

 Code of the FSM: